Kubrianity/my-portfolio/README.md

 # React Portfolio Project
-This is a responsive react portfolio website showcasing my qualification and projects.<br>
+This is a responsive react portfolio website showcasing my qualifications and projects.<br>

 ## Credit